openwdl/wdl/SPEC.md

 * The value of each object/map member must be coercible to the declared type of the struct member.
 * The `Object`/`Map` must at least contain values for all of the struct's non-optional members.

-Note that the ability to assign non-`Struct` values to `Struct` declarations is deprecated and will be removed in WDL 2.0.
+Note that the ability to assign values to `Struct` declarations other than struct literals is deprecated and will be removed in WDL 2.0.

 #### Hidden Types